MiguelArber/splio/README.md

 ## Installation notes

-**Note:** The 8.x-1.x release uses [version 1.9](https://webdocs.splio.com/resources/api/) of the Splio API.
-Splio is currently developing a new API version which improves certain features.
-In the future is planned to migrate to this new API version keeping retrocompatibility.

 1. Create a .key file to store your Splio credentials.
 If you don't have already your API key, you can [contact](https://www.splio.com/contact-us/) with the Splio team to learn how to obtain one.
     The file should contain the following data:
     ```